dadrake3/photo-portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##
+description

+used aws codebuild and a yaml file in source to build the project from a source github repo on the cloud.
+Using aws codepipeline i automatically deploy the build to s3 static hosting on git pushes.
+Route 53 routes the domain to cloudfront which handles the url routing on top of s3 hosting. s3 storage is also used to store the images on this site. a python script with boto3 automatically uploads the images to s3 from the local disk.